 Instax Mini 9 vs Mini 11: Technical Differences

-Fujifilm Mini 11 simplifies this guide switch using a fully-automatic exposure system that means that you can point and shoot.
+Fujifilm Mini 11 simplifies this manual switch using a fully-automatic exposure system that means that you can point and shoot.
 On the other hand, eliminating the exposure switch ensures you no longer possess the capacity to override the camera’s recommended settings.
-When you look at the diameter of this Mini 11 lens, you will realize no exposure switch and no indication of LEDs.
+When you look at the diameter of this Mini 11 lens, you will realize no exposure switch and no indication LEDs.

 The use of camera speeds additionally enables the Mini 11 to produce brighter backgrounds when shooting flash.